rust-lang/rfcs/active/0000-autoderef-pointers.md

 point for converting C++ programmers to Rust.

-Programmers coming from dynamic languages would have an easier time learning Rust with a lower likelihood of falling into the trap of "just throw sigils at it until it compiles."
+Programmers coming from dynamic languages would have an easier time learning Rust with a lower likelihood of falling into [the trap of "just throw sigils at it until it compiles."][sigils-trap]

 Manual deref of raw pointers would serve as both a slight deterrent against their usage and would visually call attention to the presence of a raw pointer.